You are here

 1. How much renewal credit do I need to renew my Professional license?

 You will need to submit 6 semester hours of coursework or 90 clock hours of professional development.
-These can be combined.
-1 semester hour is equal to 15 clock hours. (example: 30 clock hours of professional development plus 4 semester hours of college coursework would equal 6 semester hours or 90 clock hours).
+These can be combined: 1 semester hour = 15 clock hours.
+So, for example, 30 clock hours of professional development plus 4 semester hours of college coursework would equal 6 semester hours or 90 clock hours.

 3. How can I earn credit for educational travel?

-Educational travel credit is granted when the travel experience enhances the educator's knowledge of history, culture, and diversity.
-Evidence of travel experience must include verification of travel dates, and examples/report of how the travel experience will be applied in the classroom.
-The travel experience must also relate to one or more of the Performance-Based Standards.
+Educational travel credit is granted when the travel experience enhances the educator's knowledge of history, culture and diversity.
+Evidence of travel experience must include verification of travel dates and examples/reports of how the travel experience will be applied in the classroom.
+The travel experience must also relate to one or more of the Teacher/SSP or Principal Quality Standards.
 Credit is not granted for travel time or meal hours.
-Be sure to include contact hours spent in the educational travel activity.
+Be sure to include contact hours spent in the educational travel activity (not to include time spent in transit, etc.).

 4. Can you explain how on-going professional development works?

-An educator involved in license renewal shall complete professional development activities totaling six semester hours or ninety clock hours and shall be completed with the five-year period preceding the date of expiration of the license to be renewed.
+An educator involved in license renewal shall complete professional development activities totaling six (6) semester hours or 90 contact hours and shall be completed with the seven (7)-year period of the license to be renewed (or, if the credential has expired, within the seven years preceding the date of application for renewal).
 Such activities must be related to increasing the license holder's competence in his or her existing or potential endorsement area, or to increase the licensee's skills and competence in delivery of instruction in his or her existing or potential endorsement area.

 5. I attended a conference.
 How should I write up a professional development activity?

-Please provide a brief statement explaining what the professional development was, how it enhanced your skills, and how it relates to one or more of the performance-based standards.
+Provide a brief statement explaining what the professional development was, how it enhanced your skills, and how it relates to one or more of the Teacher/SSP or Principal Quality Standards.
 Evidence of the professional development activity should include a certificate of completion or a letter from the organization that offered the professional activity.
-All certificates should have the name of the organization, address, name(s) of the presenter(s), date of the activity (mm/dd/yy), and clock hours printed on them.
-Certificates with altered dates and/or clock hours will not be accepted.
+All certificates should have the name of the organization, address, name(s) of the presenter(s), date of the activity (mm/dd/yy), and contact hours printed on them.
+Certificates with altered dates and/or contact hours will not be accepted.
 All letters should be signed and dated by the presenter(s) on company letterhead.

 6. If my license expired years ago, can I use credit I earned but did not turn in?

-Credit for the renewal of a professional license cannot be more than five years old at the time of application.
+Credit for the renewal of a professional license must be completed within the seven years immediately preceding the date of submission of the application to renew.

 7. Can I use professional development credit that I earned outside of Colorado or outside of the United States?